dishusingla001/scm_task2/README.md

 Potential Future Features - In the future we add a graph feature in which you analysis how you do your task on time or not and add a time option in list so you can fix time at which you perform the task

+How to Contribute - WE can Contribute on the site in the about section and add a note and then click on send we receive your contribute.